karthikeyansam/lanyon/_posts/2017-05-13-XML-Vulnerabilities.md

 * XML is designed to be self-descriptive
 * XML is a W3C Recommendation

-# Designing an XML structure
-* XML Header (Document Type Definition – DTD)

-Designing an XML structure is pretty straightforward.
-Each XML document begins with a header that defines the XML declaration:

-{% highlight xml %}
-<?xml version=”1.0″ encoding=”UTF-8″ ?>
-{% endhighlight %}

-Code 1: Sample of header declaration

 #  Common XML vulnerabilities
  > (sample of vulnerable [code](https://gist.github.com/hakre/2416846))